 What Do I Want and How Do I Get It?

-It’s no accident that the clearer we are about what we want, the higher is the likelihood that we’ll get it, or at least, the more likely we are to recognise when we’ve got it.
-Knowing what you want needs clarity of thought, which in turn leads to good decision making and results; and results, after all, is what we’re all really after.
+It’s no accident that the clearer we are about what we want, the higher the likelihood that we’ll get it, or at least, the more likely we are to recognise when we’ve got it.
+Knowing what you want needs clarity of thought, which in turn leads to good decision-making and results; and results, after all, are what we’re all really after.
 Knowing what you want also drives motivation to get it; at least that’s the theory.

 We’ve all come across people who are driven from an early age to achieve something they truly believe in and who work singly and tirelessly towards that goal.
 We can see that it’s hard for them and it’s hard for those around them, but they’re unwavering in their pursuit of what they ultimately achieve.

-Then the most successful of all write books about how anyone can do the same and get rich into the bargain.
+Then the most successful of all write books about how anyone can do the same and get rich in the bargain.

 What About the Rest of Us?